Cheltenham Festival: RaceiQ's essential clues for day two

 ❌ OSCARS BROTHER

-Oscars Brother is a leading fancy for the Brown Advisory Novices' Chase after winning his past three races,but he is surely going to have to jump better to make an impact in this better grade.
+Oscars Brother is a leading fancy for the Brown Advisory Novices' Chase after winning his past three races,but he is surely going to have to jump better to make an impact at the highest grade.

 His past three Jump Index scores have been 5.2, 7 and 4.9.
 He’s surrendered about 23 lengths with his jumping in those contests.